Skip to main content

 Are Cavaliers good family dogs?

-Cavaliers are widely regarded as excellent family companions.
-Their gentle nature and tolerance make them suitable for households with children of a range of ages, including younger children—though supervision is still recommended.
+Cavaliers often make excellent family companions.
+Their gentle nature and tolerance make them suitable for households with children of a range of ages, including younger children — though supervision is still recommended.

 They are also typically social with other dogs and household pets.